-Aspirin to Prevent Ovarian Cancer?
+Aspirin To Prevent Ovarian Cancer?

 I’ve heard that taking aspirin daily reduces the risk of ovarian cancer.
 Is this true?
 If so, can you tell me how aspirin would work to affect the risk of this disease?

-We already know that taking daily, low-dose aspirin lowers the risk of colorectal cancer and other types of cancer, as well as heart attacks.
+We already know that taking daily, low-dose aspirin lowers the risk of colorectal cancer and some other types of cancer, as well as heart attacks.

 Andrew Weil, M.D.